-Education was poor, only the rich being catered for by nannies and private tutors.
-There were of course schools and several universities.
-These were not for the ordinary man or woman though.
+Education was poor.
+The rich were catered for by nannies and private tutors.
+There were of some schools and several universities.
+These were not for the ordinary man or woman though, indeed girls were largely excluded from education after the age of 7.
 Politics was based upon land ownership and military honours won, with women and ordinary men given few rights.
 Life as a result was a constant battle against famine, a wicked landlord, overwork and sheer bad luck.
 Industrialisation would change only some of these worries.

 Poverty was a problem before the Industrial Revolution.
 Many jobs in agriculture are seasonal.
 This meant that they were only available at certain times of the year.
 Likewise the merchants in towns often found that they had busy periods and quiet periods.
 In both cases, this led to people having work that was not guaranteed for the longer term.
 A system to help the poor had been introduced toward the end of Elizabeth I’s reign.
 The Elizabethan Poor Law had been amended in the following years.
 It still governed much of practise though.
 The Poor were looked after by individual parishes.
 For some, this meant the workhouse.